-Budapest is the spa center of Europe, as the city sits on a patchwork of hot springs that spout mineral-rich healing waters into numerous thermal baths, many of them dating back centuries.
+Budapest is the spa centre of Europe, as the city sits on a patchwork of hot springs that spout mineral-rich healing waters into numerous thermal baths, many dating back centuries.
 The selection of spas is so varied that certainly everyone finds something to their liking, be it plunging into the past at an authentic Turkish bath, a bit of fun amid whirlpools, healing a hangover or a muscle-melting massage.
-The warm waters are said to be capable of curing just about anything, and soaking in a thermal pool is part of a real Budapest experience.
-Whichever heaven of health you choose is completely up to you, and here is a little guide to the best of them.
+The warm waters are said to be capable of curing just about anything, and soaking in a thermal pool is a real Budapest experience.
+Whichever haven of health you choose is completely up to you – here is a little guide to the best.

-Welcome to Ultimate Budapest!
-In this first of our ultimate series, we list the best of Budapest, its bars and spas, its boutiques and cafés, its sights and restaurants.
+In our Ultimate Budapest series, we list the best of Budapest, its bars and spas, its boutiques and cafés, its sights and restaurants.
 Regularly updated, always on the ball, this is your go-to guide for everything that’s great about this great city.

-Depending on the day of the week, opening hours at Budapest baths may vary.
-Although mixed days are most common, some baths still hold single-sex days, so always do your research before you leave.
-On male- or female-only days or in same-sex sections, men are usually given drawstring loincloths and women apron-like garments to wear, but most people tend to put on a swimsuit.
-On mixed days a bathing suit is a must!
-Once at the ticket office, always specify which services you’re interested in as there are many available, and you may need a special ticket.
-Upon entering you get a watch-shaped electronic bracelet that serves as a key to a locker or a cabin where you can store your belongings.
+Some spas still hold single-sex days, although mixed days are much more common.
+Again, check ahead of time.
+On male- or female-only days, or in same-sex sections, men are usually given drawstring loincloths and women apron-like garments to wear, but most people tend to put on a swimsuit.
+On mixed days, a bathing suit is a must!
+There are many services available at each spa, so always specify what you’re interested in when you get to the ticket office.
+Upon entering, you receive a watch-shaped electronic bracelet which serves as a key for your locker or cabin, where you can store your belongings.
 Some may have an allocated number, but generally you just take a free one.
+If you’re a couple, it’s nice if slightly pricier to get a kabin (a cabin, an intimate changing cubicle) rather than a szekrény (locker).
+The outdoor pools at the Széchenyi also offer smaller lockers by the outdoor pools, in case bathers want to bring their wallets or phones outside.
 Attendants are always around should you need any help.

-A masterpiece of Art Nouveau architecture, Gellért Bath is one of the most stunning historic spas in the Hungarian capital, slightly reminiscent of a cathedral.
-Captivating colors – mainly blue and turquoise – intermingle inside, and the walls are adorned with wonderful stained-glass windows, colorful mosaics, Zsolnay porcelain tiles and elegant sculptures, making bathing in these blue healing waters feel like a royal ritual.
-Besides numerous thermal pools that range in temperature from 26°C to 40°C and an indoor swimming pool inside, bathers can also enjoy a wave-pool outside in summer.
+A masterpiece of Art Nouveau architecture, the Gellért Baths are one of the most stunning historic spas in the Hungarian capital, slightly reminiscent of a cathedral.
+Captivating colours – mainly blue and turquoise – intermingle inside, and the walls are adorned with wonderful stained-glass windows, colourful mosaics, Zsolnay porcelain tiles and elegant sculptures, making bathing in these blue healing waters feel like a royal ritual.
+Besides numerous thermal pools that range in temperature from 26°C to 40°C and an indoor swimming pool, in summer bathers can also enjoy the outside wave pool.

-Medical treatments here such as massages, sauna and steam cabin can also melt your muscles.
-Those seeking something unique can submerge in an intoxicating crimson concoction of curative grape-based substances like red wine, pomace and grapeseed oil – reducing aging by hydrating and regenerating the skin – while also enjoying wine’s internal healing powers with a fine bottle of red thrown in.
+Medical massages, a sauna and steam cabin can also melt your muscles.
+Those seeking something unique can submerge in an intoxicating crimson concoction of curative grape-based substances like red wine, pomace and grapeseed oil – reducing ageing by hydrating and regenerating the skin – while also enjoying the internal healing powers of wine with a fine bottle of red thrown in.

-Gellért Bath is co-ed every day of the week and is accessible for disabled visitors.
-Admission starts at 5,300 HUF.
+The Gellért Baths are co-ed all week and accessible for disabled visitors.
+Admission starts at 5,900 HUF.

 - 1118 Budapest, Kelenhegyi út 4.

-Although a little rough around the edges, Király Bath retains a peculiar medieval atmosphere that makes it a peaceful place to find tranquillity.
+Although a little rough around the edges, the Király Baths retain a peculiar medieval atmosphere that makes them a peaceful destination to find tranquillity.
 The walls here guard centuries of history.
 The four pools full of hot spring water are genuine Turkish baths erected in 1570; the largest – kept at 36° – has a skylit central dome, while the three smaller ones range in temperature between 26° and 40°.
-Király Bath is the only bath house listed here without its own hot water source, as it was built far from the hot springs as a backup by the Turks during Hungary’s Ottoman rule, ensuring that safe bathing would still be possible within the walls of Buda Castle even under siege.
-Water has been supplied ever since from the current Lukács Bath through a 1.5-kilometers-long pipe system, later replaced, and a piece of original piping is on display in the Király lobby.
+Király is the only bathhouse listed here without its own hot water source, as it was built far from the hot springs as a backup by the Turks during Hungary’s Ottoman rule, ensuring that safe bathing would still be possible within the walls of Buda Castle even under siege.
+Water has been supplied ever since from the current Lukács Baths through a pipe system 1.5 kilometres long, later replaced, and a piece of original piping is on display in the Király lobby.

 Those who wish to unwind amid a truly peaceful setting can submerge in a private tub for four people, found in a secluded area.
-Filled with healing hot spring water containing magnesium, calcium, and fluoride ions used for the treatment of joint pains, vertebrae problems and neuralgia, this thermal tub and adjacent sauna can be booked in two-hour slots, ideal for families and friends.
-Király Bath is complete with various saunas and steam rooms, and its inner garden awaits visitors with a cozy sunbathing area and a hot tub.
+Filled with healing hot spring water containing magnesium, calcium and fluoride ions used for the treatment of joint pains, vertebrae problems and neuralgia, this thermal tub and adjacent sauna can be booked in two-hour slots, ideal for families and friends.
+The Király Baths are complete with various saunas and steam rooms, and the inner garden awaits visitors with a cosy sunbathing area and a hot tub.

-Király Bath was originally erected by the Ottoman Empire’s Pasha of Buda around 1570, and after Buda returned to Hungarian rule in 1699, the bath was acquired by the König family, hence the name, Király (Király=König).
-The family renovated and expanded the bath with a Classicist wing, combining old and modern styles.
-Király suffered severe damage during World War II, and its last major renovation was in 1950.
+The Király Baths were originally erected by the Ottoman Pasha around 1570, and after Buda returned to Hungarian rule in 1699, the bath was acquired by the König family, hence the name, Király (Király=König).
+The family renovated and expanded the baths with a Classicist wing, combining old and modern styles.
+Király suffered severe damage during World War II, and the last major renovation came in 1950.

 - 1027 Budapest, Fő utca 84.